dbashford/textract/README.md

 })
 ```

-If you do know the mime type of the file
+If you know the mime type of the file

 ```
 textract(type, filePath, function( error, text ) {